Research by Topic

 Donor-Advised Funds (DAFs)

-Donor-advised funds (DAFs) are among the fastest-growing tools available to donors as a vehicle for managing their charitable giving.
+Donor-advised funds (DAFs) are among the fastest-growing tools available to donors as a vehicle for their charitable giving.
 Research from state- and national-level analyses reveals more about the landscape of DAFs — including real data on contributions, payout rates, and asset sizes — to inform conversations and debates as leaders inside and outside our sector consider how philanthropic dollars are best activated when there is so much community need.

 Featured Resources: